logo image

 Dundee Law is a 572ft feet high point with great views over the city and its two long bridges crossing the River Tay.
 This hill was used for Prehistoric Graves dating to about 1500 BC, and as Iron Age Hillfort.

-Broughty Castle is situated 5 miles north of Dundee centre in Broughty Ferry.
+Broughty Castle is 5 miles north of Dundee centre in Broughty Ferry.
 The Castle has a popular free museum, and the area has a sandy beach, kids play, Glasshouse Restaurant, Vast Rock Garden, and Fast Boat Tours depart from the Harbour.

 Dundee History